andrew1007/mrfa-demo/article/part1.md

 ```

 Here is how the render cycle speed changes, as the number of iterations increases

-There is one operation that scales linearly in the optimized app: it is ticking the "all" checkbox.
-But despite this, the scaling is leaps and bounds better.
-The god component app scales with the entire table and the optimized app only scales with checkboxes.

 iterations | Unoptimized (ms) | Optimized (ms)
 --|----|----